KaomN/roger-skyline-1/README.md

 ### SSL Certificate

+#### What is an SSL Certificate:

+SSL certificates are a small data files that cryptographically establish an encrypted link between a web server and a browser.
+This link ensures that all data passed between the web server and browser remain private.

 #### Create the SSL certificate:
 ```console
 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/apache-selfsigned.key -out /etc/ssl/certs/apache-selfsigned.crt